 Melee weapons are pretty useless beyond the opening minutes of a match, but be sure to pick up a frying pan if you find one - your character will sling it across their back in a way that allows it to occasionally deflect gunshots.

 Know your map shrink timings

-You’ll have only 1 hour and 50 seconds from the moment you leap from the plane before the map starts to shrink.
+You’ll have only 5 minutes from the moment you leap from the plane before the map starts to shrink.

 The map is divided into a set of time zones, with each one lasting progressively shorter amount of times (the first lasts five minutes, the second is three and a half minutes, the third is two and a half minutes, the fourth and fifth are two minutes, the sixth and seventh are a minute and a half and the eight is one minute).